Read this ultimate guide for a step-by-step guide on how to write a plumbing quote and invoice (including how to calculate VAT).

-Because customers may not understand how the plumbers fixed their issues, or the plumbing may be in areas they cannot access, like under the floorboards.
-Sharing photos provides your clients with peace of mind that their problem is resolved.
+Because customers may not understand how the plumbers fixed their issues, or the plumbing may be in areas they cannot access — like under the floorboards.
+Essentially, sharing photos provides your clients with peace of mind that their problem is resolved.

-Although you’ve already created an itemised list of the costs, you must also provide your customers with a total amount due.
+Although you’ve already created an itemised list of the costs, you also need to provide your customers with a total amount due.

-Getting the total correct is paramount to ensuring you get paid on time.
+Now, getting the total correct is paramount to ensuring you get paid on time.
 Any disputes will cause a delay in the payment process, so you should always ensure that it’s right the first time.

 By digitising your invoices, you not only save time on arduous administration tasks but also lower the risk of human error and thus get paid by the deadline.
 That’s a win for both your back-office team and your cash flow.